zequn2/ibm_capstone/README.md

-# ibm_capstone
+# IBM Capstone Project
-Hello Capstone Project Course!
+This will be mainly used for the capstone project.